EPCCed/Activities/Activities/Reference/weearchie/Readme.md

-# Information about Wee Archie
+# Information about Wee Archie and Wee Archlet

 Wee Archie is a model super computer we can take to events consisting of networked Raspberry Pis.
 There are two models - a blue and green.
 The